 Cockatiel vs cockatoo: which is best for you?

 Without a doubt, a cockatiel is the most likely pet parrot species.
-They’re the second most popular pet parrot breed (behind the budgerigar).
-Cockatoos are more difficult to handle than ‘tiels’ laid-back temperament, low noise levels, and tiny stature imply they are.
+They’re the second most popular pet bird breed (behind the budgerigar).
+Cockatoos generally are more difficult to handle than ‘tiels’ laid-back temperament, low noise levels, and tiny stature imply they are.

 Cockatiels are less costly than cockatoos, and their cages and food are easy to come by.
 They’re also readily available in pet stores, and there are plenty of responsible breeders (and rescues needing homes).
 There’s more to it than simply choosing the cheapest option and having it available.